yDecide/yDecide-Insights/README.md

 ## Getting Started

 1. **Reporting Issues:** Please use the `Issues` tab to report any bugs or problems.
 Try to provide as much detail as possible to help us understand and reproduce the issue.
-2. **Feature Requests:** Add a issue with "Feature Request" in the title to suggest new functionalities or enhancements.
+2. **Feature Requests:** Add an issue with "Feature Request" in the title to suggest new functionalities or enhancements.
 3. **Feedback:** General feedback can be also provided.
 We value all input!
 You can also get in touch on the website or social media.

 ## Contribution Guidelines